Insemination Methods & Outcomes

-- IUIs: Our IUI sample included recipients who did one IUI in a cycle attempt and those who did more than one IUI.
-We were unable to make direct comparisons, however, of success rates from one versus more than one IUI, due to an unequal distribution of recipients using fertility drugs across the two groups.
+- IUIs: Our sample included recipients who did one IUI in a cycle attempt and those who did more than one.
+We were unable to make direct comparisons, due to an unequal distribution of recipients using fertility drugs across the two groups.

-- Recipients over age 44: In our sample, no live births were reported for this age group when they used vaginal inseminations alone.
+- Recipients over age 44: In our sample, no live births were reported for this age group when they used vaginal insemination alone.

-- Given that fertility is so closely tied to maternal age, any recipient over the age of 35 should read our Conception Strategies for Women 35 and Older.
+- Given that fertility is so closely tied to recipient age, anyone age 35+ should read our Conception Strategies.

-Our results match findings from the fertility industry and are consistent with clinical research indicating that IUI tends to be twice as successful as vaginal insemination.
-Based on these and early analyses, recipients can expect to inseminate for four to eight cycles before conceiving.
+Our results match findings from the fertility industry and are consistent with clinical research indicating that IUI tends to be more effective than vaginal insemination.
+Because vaginal insemination is less intrusive and easier to do at home, some may want to try this method first.
+But if you are age 35+ and have age-related time constraints, we urge you to consider using IUI.
+Overall, based on these and early analyses, recipients can expect to inseminate for four to eight cycles before conceiving.